wqeqwqeq/AzureAgent/README.md

 # Azure Agent Framework

 A sophisticated AI-powered agent system for managing Azure resources through natural language interactions.
 The framework uses a triage agent to intelligently route requests to specialized agents for Azure Data Factory, Key Vault, and other Azure services.
-Using OpenAI Agent SDK
+Built with **OpenAI Agents SDK** and powered by **Azure AI Foundry** hosted models.

 ## 🏗️ Architecture

 The framework follows a **triage-based architecture** where:

-1. **Triage Agent**: Analyzes user requests and extracts Azure context (subscription, resource group, resource name)
+1. **Triage Agent**: Analyzes user requests and extracts Azure context (subscription, resource group, resource name) and handoff the tasks to the specialized agents
 2. **Specialist Agents**: Handle specific Azure service operations
 3. **Shared Context**: All agents share Azure authentication and resource context automatically